FelipeFontouraBr/Ecommerce-Decathlon/README.md

   <img alt="presentacion" src=".github/presentacion.png" width="100%">
 </p>

-# :loudspeaker: ABOUT
+## :loudspeaker: ABOUT
-Clone da landing page (Ecommerce) da DECATHLON, desenvolvendo com Jquery.
+Clone of the landing page (Ecommerce) of DECATHLON, developing with Jquery.

 <br>